MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - In order to add and configure a Delivery Plan, you must have the following in place:

-- To view a Delivery Plan, you must be a member of the Project Collection Valid Users group and have Basic access or higher.
-Members of the project's Readers group are valid users.
-Users granted **Stakeholder** access for a private project cannot view plans.
+- To view a Delivery Plan, you must be a member of the Project Collection Valid Users group.
+Users granted **Stakeholder** access for a private project can view plans.
 Users granted **Stakeholder** access for a public project can add and view plans.
 - To add and configure a Delivery Plan, the following elements must be configured:
 	- [Teams and team backlogs](../../organizations/settings/add-teams.md)
 	- [Area paths and team area paths assignments](../../organizations/settings/set-area-paths.md)